LoopKit/loopdocs/docs/browser/automatic.md

     - Run weekly, every Wednesday at 08:00 UTC to check for changes; if there are changes, it will update your repository and build
     - Run monthly, every first of the month at 06:00 UTC, if there are changes, it will update your repository; regardless of changes, it will build
 - If you disable any automation (both variables set to `false`), no updates or building happens when `Build Loop` runs
-- If you disabled just scheduled synchronization (`SCHEDULED_SYNC` set to`false`), it will only run once a month, on the first of the month, no update will happen
+- If you disable only scheduled synchronization (`SCHEDULED_SYNC` set to`false`), the build action runs weekly but your fork is not updated and the monthly build uses the current version of your fork
-- If you disabled just scheduled build (`SCHEDULED_BUILD` set to`false`), it will run once weekly, every Wednesday, to check for changes; if there are changes, it will update and build
+- If you disable only scheduled build (`SCHEDULED_BUILD` set to`false`), the build action runs weekly to check for changes; if there are changes, it will update and build

 ### Disable Automatic Actions